jack-bartlett/Homework-2-Portfolio/README.md

 # Homework-2-Portfolio
 Professional Porfolio
-with place-holder links to future projects
+This is a portfolio for Jack Bartlett, a Recording and Mixing Engineer with links to past work being used as place-holder links to future projects